Total Variation Distance Meets Probabilistic Inference: From TV Distance to Probabilistic Inference

 In this section, we prove \Cref{thm:dtv-to-inference} and \Cref{thm:FPRAS-bounded-tw}.
 In the following, let $T\cprn{G,\ell}$ be the running time of some implementation of a probabilistic inference oracle for a Bayes net over a DAG $G$ that has alphabet size $\ell$.

-\begin{customthm}{1}[Formal] There is a polynomial-time randomized algorithm that takes a DAG $G$, two Bayes nets $P$ and $Q$ over $G$ (as CPTs) that have alphabet size $\ell$, and parameters $\varepsilon,\delta$ as inputs and behaves as follows.
+We will first state the formal version of \Cref{thm:dtv-to-inference}.